The Garden Grazer

 May 29, 2018 at 4:25 pm

-Hi Tracy!
+Hello, Tracy!
 Great to hear you love the flavor, but yes!
-The thickness at the bottom happens to me sometimes too.
-I suspect the cinnamon (or perhaps some of the turmeric as well) isn't dissolving completely.
+The thickness at the bottom can happen.
+This is because the ground turmeric doesn't fully dissolve in milk.
 I find it helps if I heat it for a bit longer, and whisk more often.
 Also using good quality spices is important - I like the Simply Organic brand.
-If you're still not having much luck, you can reduce the spices or increase the milk.
-Hope that helps a little!
+If you're still not having much luck, you can reduce the spices or increase the milk to help it along.

 Reply